 After the project planning phase, the project execution phase begins.
-Happening at the same time is the project monitoring and control phase to measure performance and progress if everything is proceeding according to plan.
+Happening at the same time is the project monitoring and control phase where performance and progress are measured to see to see if everything is proceeding according to plan.
 A RAID log is an effective tool to track risks, issues, or any other event or circumstance that can affect or influence the project.
-Examining the items of a RAID log can show its importance.

 Risk